By Freedom of Religion of South Africa (FOR SA)

 Draft Films & Publications Act Amendment Regulations, 2020*

 The Minister of Communications and Digital Technologies has published Draft Films and Publications Amendment Regulations for public comment by 12 October 2020.
 The Regulations follow the adoption of the Films and Publications Amendment Act last year.
 (The Act has not come into operation yet, as the Regulations first need to be finalised).
 FOR SA has made submissions on the Regulations, and the potential impact thereof on religious content and content distributed (including via the internet) by religious organisations.
+The FPB is currently engaging in its internal processes to consider all the inputs received and whether/how to further amend the Regulations, before submitting these to the Minister for her consideration.

 Learner Pregnancy Policy*